surferfelix/ATT_TM_Group_1/README.md

 # System for Negation Cue Detection
 TM_Group_1

-The project was carried out by Konstantina Andronikou, Felix den Heijer, Mira Reisinger and Elena Weber during the seminar ‘Applied Text Mining 1: Methods' taught by Isa Maks.
+The project was carried out by Konstantina Andronikou, Felix den Heijer, Mira Reisinger, and Elena Weber during the seminar ‘Applied Text Mining 1: Methods' taught by Isa Maks.

 ### Annotations
 The folder [**annotations**](https://github.com/surferfelix/ATT_TM_Group_1/tree/main/annotations) contains annotations of 10 articles created by 4 annotators.
-The corpus consists of 5 articles by the CDC (Centers for Disease Control and Prevention USA) and 5 articles from different webpages.
+The corpus consists of 5 articles by the CDC (Centers for Disease Control and Prevention USA) and 5 articles from different web pages.
 The annotations were made on the following .txt files:

 * `21st-Century-Wire_20170627T181355.txt`
 * `Activist-Post_20170704T090503.txt`